luke-cla/invasive-species/README.md

   porcelain_berry/
 ```

 ## Workflow Summary
 1. Images are preprocessed using OpenCV - resized, equalized, and normalized
 2. Data is split into training and test sets
 3. A CNN is trained using TensorFlow and Keras
 4. The model outputs accuracy and a confusion matrix
+5. Once trained, the model can be used to classify new plant images using 'predict.py'

 Model structure and comments are included in `main.py`.